ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 To have a development environment for Ktor is quite simply, the only thing you need is [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 Install JetBrains [Toolbox App](https://www.jetbrains.com/toolbox-app/) and install IntelliJ IDEA first.
 After IntelliJ IDEA installed, don’t forget to [install JDK](https://www.jetbrains.com/help/idea/sdk.html) (like PHP interpreter) and [Ktor plugin](https://plugins.jetbrains.com/plugin/16008-ktor) for later use.

 After the Ktor plugin installed properly, we can now create a new Ktor project using IntelliJ IDEA.
 Click the Ktor tab in the New Project dialog and fill out the project information.
-In next step, search and add “`Routing`”, “`ContentNegotiation`” and “`Jackson`” features then hit finish.
+In next step, search and add “`Routing`”, “`ContentNegotiation`” and “`kotlinx.serialization`” features then hit finish.
 IntelliJ IDEA will create a brand new Ktor project using [Gradle](https://www.jetbrains.com/help/idea/gradle.html) for you automatically.
 This process is equal when we use [Composer](https://getcomposer.org/) command to create a new project, add dependency in PHP but in a GUI way.

 (TODO: gif - crate a new project)